the-teachingRSE-project/competencies/competencies.md

 As with any skill, not all RSEs will need and use them to at the same level of expertise.
-Therefore, chapter four examines how much a person needs to know depending on education or career level or on the type of projects.
+Therefore, Section 4 examines how much a person needs to know depending on their education or career level or on the type of projects they would like to be involved with.

-The fifth chapter gives a list of RSE specialisations and discusses the level of skill needed to work in each of them, before we conclude the paper with a summary.
+Section 5 provides a list of RSE specialisations and discusses the level of skill needed to work in each of them, before we conclude the paper with a summary.